radiumone-engage/r1-engage-unity/README.md

 There are several optional values you can set that will add to the quality of your analytics or advertising.

-    R1ConnectPluginCommon.SetTrackId(string trackId) // A custom value for your own tracking needs (we will save and return back up to 100 characters of it).
-Typically, you would want to set this (changing) value right before you presented a full-screen advertisement (offerwall or video).
+    R1ConnectPluginCommon.SetUserId(string userId)
-    R1ConnectPluginCommon.SetUserId(string userId) // An identifier you determine that for the current user (if you don't use this function we’ll use the appropriate platform Advertising Identifier in its place).
+	// An identifier you determine that for the current user (if you don't use this function we’ll
+	// use the appropriate platform Advertising Identifier in its place).

+    R1ConnectPluginCommon.SetGender(R1ConnectPluginCommon.UserGender gender)
-    R1ConnectPluginCommon.SetGender(R1ConnectPluginCommon.UserGender gender) // The gender of your user.
+	// The gender of your user.
+Use one of the following predefined valued:
     R1ConnectPluginCommon.UserGender.GENDER_UNSPECIFIED
     R1ConnectPluginCommon.UserGender.GENDER_MALE
     R1ConnectPluginCommon.UserGender.GENDER_FEMALE

+    R1ConnectPluginCommon.SetAge(int age)
-    R1ConnectPluginCommon.SetAge(int age) // The age of your user.
+	// The age of your user.

+    R1ConnectPluginCommon.SetTrackId(string trackId)
+	// A custom value for your own tracking needs (we will save and return back up to 100 characters of it).
+	// Typically, you would want to set this (changing) value right before you present an advertisement
+	// (offerwall, video, interstitial, banner).
+Setting a trackID allows you to later check if a user
+	// completed an offer related to an viewed advertisment, allowing you to reward them with some in app
+	// bonus or feature that you designate.

 ##c.
 Analytics Actions